Thigh high water surged around my legs, lapping at my gym shorts as Vince and I stared grimly at the deepening stretch of ocean in front of us.

 Now that we had climbed the island, we didn’t have any strict plans for the rest of the day so we took our time walking back to the scooter.
 The hike to the crossing spot had taken us over interesting volcanic rocks with endless opportunities to look for beautiful shells and to watch crabs darting in and out of sight.
 Now we could slow down and take it all in.

 When we did finally get back to the scooter, we set off in the direction of Koeta.
 Our next destination was Batu Payung which, from what we could tell, was just a really big rock.
 After some time on the main roads, we turned off onto a bumpy dirt road (what a surprise).
-Along this road was a long line of beach restaurants and snack bars.
+Along this path was a long line of beach restaurants and snack bars.
 Signs advertised surfing lessons, and guided tours of Batu Payung.
 This should have been a major tourist hub, but the beach was nearly empty.

 We didn’t really see any need to hire a guide to take us to Batu Payung, although we admittedly didn’t know exactly where we were going.
 Our GPS had us continuing down the dirt road for another half mile, so we trusted it and kept driving.
 Eventually the road ceased to exist and we were riding on sandy trails instead of gravel, and then we were at the coast.
 There was a spot to park scooters so we stopped and took our helmets off to look around.
 There was no sign of a big rock, or where we might go to find one.
 Just as we were about to look at the map, we noticed an elderly woman slowly hobbling towards us.